CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

 ## Success Criteria

-- Successfully generate the NGC API Key through the NVIDIA build platform.
+- Successfully generate the NGC API key through the NVIDIA build platform.
 - Create and connect to a GPU-enabled virtual machine in Azure.
 - Set up and run the NVIDIA Riva ASR container within the virtual machine.